3 Nurturing Your Future

 • Exam obsessed

 Are you stressed?
 Depressed?
 Exam obsessed?
 Have smartphones and social media had a negative effect on your mental health?
 (Twenge 2017; Murdoch 2023) Are you more worried about getting good grades than drinking too much or having unplanned pregnancies?
 According to The Economist members of Generation Z are more likely to be affected by mental health issues.
-(Economist 2019) If that’s you then you are not alone.
+(T. Byte 2019) If that’s you then you are not alone.
 Stress, depression and results obsession have been around a while.
 Many people struggle with them so let’s look at them in a bit more detail.

 ⚠️ Coding Caution ⚠️